 One of my favorite childhood cookies was chocolate chip and still is.
 I’ve tried dozens of recipes and this one is one of my favorite CHEWY chocolate chip cookie recipes.
-It’s ratio of sugar to flour and oat flour makes is perfectly sweet with a rich flavor and chewy texture.
+It’s the ratio of sugar to flour and oat flour makes is perfectly sweet with a rich flavor and chewy texture.
 They have a wonderful oaty flavor without the oatmeal cookie texture.
-Even oatmeal cookie haters will like these chocolate filled oaty cookies.
+Even oatmeal cookie haters will like these chocolate-filled oaty cookies.

 Just like most cookie recipes, you start by creaming the butter and sugar together, then add the eggs and vanilla.
 Once mixed it’s time for the dry ingredients.

 I make my own oat flour.
 It’s very easy to make.
-All you need is oatmeal (like rolled oats, quick oats or 1-minute oatmeal).
+All you need is oatmeal (like rolled oats, quick oats, or 1-minute oatmeal).
 Put the oatmeal into a blender or food processor and process until the oats turn into a fine powder.
 I use my Blendtec blender with the twister jar for this.
 It works amazingly!

 Once I have my oat flour ready, I add all the dry ingredients in.
 I only mix it until the dry ingredients are just incorporated.
 You don’t want to over mix these cookies.
 At this point, I fold in the chocolate chunks.

 That’s it!
 Super easy and soooo delicious.
 Of course, I have to try a bit of the dough before baking to make sure it’s okay. 😉 I know it has raw eggs in it but is the best.